hanmpark/scholarship_logtime/README.md

 Hello there !

 Here's my first personal project which is a program that may be interesting to **GEN scholarship students**:
 It calculates the total logtime a person has done from the 27th to the 26th of the current month or the month you chose, counting bonus time from the previous month if there is any !
+It tells you the public holidays of the month and adds 7 hours automatically.
+If you have chose the current month, the program also tells you:
+- how much time is left before the 27th
-The program also tells you how many days are left and how many hours per day you should do before the 26th.
-Else, it tells you the bonus hours that will apply for the next month.
+- how many days are left before the 27th (counting days off if you have set any)
+- how much time you should do each day (counting days off if you have set any)

+NOTES:
-**Note that you can only cumulate up to _70 hours_ of bonus logtime and it's only applicable for the next month !**
+- **Note that you can only cumulate up to _70 hours_ of bonus logtime and it's only applicable for the next month**

-**If the logs of the day are not displayed, you have to wait until midnight.**
+- **If the logs of the day are not displayed, you have to wait until midnight**

-**The program doesn’t calculate manually added logtimes (not sure).**
+- **The program doesn’t calculate manually added logtimes**

-**You can't choose a month that is older than 4 months**
+- **You can't choose a month that is older than 4 months**
+- **If you do logtime during a public holiday, it will append 7 hours to the logtime**

 ## Prerequisite